SharePoint/sp-dev-docs/docs/spfx/publish-to-marketplace-after-publishing.md

 * Your app isn't maintained or abandoned and unused.
 * There's no response from you on Microsoft's reach outs.

+> [!Note]
+> After de-listing your app is not available anymore on Microsoft AppSource and customers cannot install anymore.
+Customers that had the app installed are not impacted, installed apps stay working after de-listing.
+Upgrading installed apps to a newer version however is not possible anymore as long as the app is de-listed on Microsoft AppSource.

 ## Discontinuing your published app

 You must maintain your app's user experience as at the initial app review.
 If you don't maintain the app actively, or no longer wish to support the app, ensure that you discontinue your published app from your Partner Center account.